ms/buildtogether.tech/src/testing/index.md

 Another challenge when testing numerical software is that we often don't know what the right answer is.
-If your program is supposed to simulate the gravitational effects of a rapidly-rotating black hole, there isn't a formula that tells you what the answer should be---if there was, you'd use it instead of writing a program.
+If your program is supposed to simulate the gravitational effects of a rapidly-rotating black hole, there isn't a formula that tells you what the answer should be—if there was, you'd use it instead of writing a program.
 Similarly, if you are using machine learning to cluster people according to their medical histories, there is no "right" answer: slightly different parameters can produce slightly different clusters, and if